classifier-calibration/hands_on/README.md

     - Calibration maps
     - Expected Calibration Error
     - Maximum Calibration Error
-3. Classifier ouptuts
+3. Classifier ouptuts and calibrators
     - Binary
     - Ternary
     - Multiclass
-4. Non-neural demonstrations
-    - Example of calibration
-    - Results after calibration
-5. Neural demonstrations
-    - Output scores from a state-of-the-art Deep Neural Networks (DNNs)
-    - Results after calibration of DNNs
+4. Calibration in Tensorflow
-6. The pipeline on how to train and evaluate classifiers and calibrators
+5. The pipeline on how to train and evaluate classifiers and calibrators
     - Dataset partitioning for calibration
     - Calibration evaluation
     - Statistical tests for calibration